 Once while exploring a flea market I purchased a box filled with about a thousand memories from someone’s life that had been discarded.
 These were significant moments for the people in the pictures.
 Weddings, holidays, births, vacations, graduations, etc. Cost me ten bucks.

-It was so sad to realize that no one wanted to preserve their ancestors experience or recall these snapshots in time.
-Then I thought of all the video and memorabilia that I had accumulated over the years.
+It bothered me to realize that no one wanted to preserve their ancestors experience or recall these snapshots in time.
+Then I thought of all the memorabilia, film, video, and pictures that I had accumulated over the years.
 Decades upon decades of seeing value in things others had discarded.
 What would happen to all that stuff?
 Would it be discarded?
 Would it wind up at a flea market or garage sale?
 Or would someone else find pleasure by turning trash to treasure?

-Eventually, I realized that I was not alone.
-There are many of us out there.
-“One mans trash is another mans treasure”, was not just a sign inside Fred Sanfords junkyard.
-So I began to compile an inventory while contemplating a way to share all these glimpses of history.
-Short of recreating Teslas work in quantum physics and time travel, I thought a platform on the world wide web might be the answer.
-Free of the constraints of traditional media outlets, censorship and tight scheduling, a domain that was "always on"…consisting of varied content, might appeal to like minded cinephiles, collectors, history buffs and children of the atomic age.........or their spawn.
+Short of recreating Tesla's work in quantum physics and time travel, I thought a platform on the world wide web might be the answer.
+Free of the constraints of traditional media outlets, censorship and tight scheduling, a domain that was "always on with very little static", might appeal to like minded cinephiles, collectors, curators and children of the atomic age.........or their spawn.
 If presented properly this could be a frequency people would frequent.
 A place to gather and share memory.

-Now we can all share in my hoarded collection of consciousness from earlier eras as if we fell between the folds of the space time continuum.
-Join me on the journey if you will.
-There are many stories to be told, video to be screened and pictures to be viewed.
-If we don’t share them…did they really happen?
+Now we can all share in a collection of consciousness from earlier eras as if we fell between the folds of the space time continuum.
+Join the journey if you will.
+There are many stories to be told, film to be rolled and pictures to behold.
+Because if we don’t share them…did they really happen?